conarwelsh/nettuts-laravel4-and-backbone/README.md

 ## Sidebar Discussion

-Before we proceed with the implementations, let's break for a quick sidebar discussion on the true responsibilities of an MVC.
+Before we proceed with the implementations, let's break for a quick sidebar discussion on the responsibilities of an MVC.

 From [The Gang of 4](http://www.amazon.com/Design-Patterns-Object-Oriented-Professional-Computing/dp/0201634988):  *"The Model is the application object, the View is its screen presentation, and the Controller defines the way the user interface reacts to user input."*